bitcoineazy/SSM/README.md

 [Install]
 WantedBy=multi-user.target
+```
 Save and exit the editor.

-Enable and Start the Service¶
+Enable and Start the Service
-```
 #### Reload the systemd daemon

 ```